Trigary/BotMender/packets.md

 8 bits: rightward | leftward | upward | downward | forward | backward | nothing | nothing
 Each bit represents whether the specified axis is pressed or not.

-**Udp_Server_Movement_StateUpdate: the server informs the client of one of the bots' state.**
+**Udp_Server_Movement_StateUpdate: the server informs the client of X many bots' states.**
-49 byte: Byte-Input, Vector3-Position, Vector3-Rotation, Vector3-Velocity, Vector3-AngularVelocity
+X * 54 byte: Byte-BotId, Byte-Input, Vector3-Position, Vector4-Rotation, Vector3-Velocity, Vector3-AngularVelocity
 The input byte's format is specified in the "Udp_Client_Movement_InputUpdate" packet.